Fixed-point statistics from spectral measures on tensor envelope categories: Introduction

 \begin{proof} A fundamental result of the theory of FI-modules~\cite[Prop.\,3.3.3]{cef} implies the existence of a polynomial $Q\in \Cc[(T_{\lambda})_{\lambda}]$ (in indeterminates parameterized by all partitions of all integers~$m\geq 1$) satisfying $\xi_n=Q((\chi_{\lambda,n})_{\lambda})$ for all large enough $n$, and hence the corollary follows immediately from Theorem~\ref{th-fi}. \end{proof}

-This paper is excerpted from a longer work in progress~\cite{ffk}, whose status and evolution are however unpredictable.
+This paper is intended as a first glimpse on a subject that deserves further exploration.
 We hope that the simple example of an application of spectral measures to classical problems will motivate the reader's interest in this notion.